harness-apps/instruqt-drone-ci-101/02-getting-started-with-drone-ci/assignment.md

 Trusted mode
 ------------

-Trusted mode instructs `drone` to run in trusted mode typically with extra privileges.
+Trusted mode instructs `drone` to run in pipelines in privileged mode.

 When to use **trusted** mode ?